isomerpages/govtech-gobusiness/_FAQ/1d-essentialworkers.md

 Businesses that fail to submit their manpower details within 2 weeks of resuming operations will be in breach of the COVID-19 (Temporary Measures) Act.
 First-time offenders found operating will face a fine of up to $10,000, imprisonment of up to six months, or both.
 Subsequent offences may face a fine of up to $20,000, imprisonment of up to twelve months, or both.

 #### **8. If my business is on the permitted services list but I choose to resume my business operations at a later date when do I need to submit my manpower declaration?**
-You should submit your manpower declaration within 2 weeks of resumption of your business operations.
+You should submit your manpower declaration within 2 days of resumption of your business operations.

 #### **9. My company is allowed to resume operations but my staff will be continuing to work from home.
 How should I submit my manpower declaration?**
-Companies that are allowed to resume operations must submit their manpower declaration within 2 weeks of resuming operations or their approved date to resume operations, whichever is later.
+Companies that are allowed to resume operations, even if employees are working from home, must submit their manpower declaration within 2 days of resuming operations.

+If your company has not submitted on-site manpower details before and is not operating on-site, please click on the “declare 0 button” to declare “0” manpower working on-site.

-If the company does not have any staff working onsite, they should first key in “1” under the field “total number of manpower working onsite”, followed by “reset to 0” to declare that they have “0” manpower working onsite.
+If you had already submitted on-site manpower details previously but are now ceasing on-site operations, click on the “reset to 0” button under the field “total number of manpower working on-site” to declare “0” manpower working on-site.

 #### **10. Can I proceed to resume operations after declaring/submitting my manpower details?
 Will I receive any notification of approval?**
 You will receive an email acknowledgment of your manpower declaration.
 You can only resume operations from the specified date indicated against your business resumption status, when you login to <a href="https://go.gov.sg/exemptionstatus" target="_blank">https://www.gobusiness.gov.sg/exemptions</a>.